 Normally, he would have just ignored his superior's order and gone back to work, but he knew this time that Captain Murphy would stand his ground.
 Besides, even Martin had to admit he wasn't ready to face the other detectives – to see the look in their eyes, to hear their mumbled words of sympathy.
 Grabbing the remote, he turned on the TV, flipping through the channels without even knowing what he was watching.
 But he preferred it to the tomb-like silence that now engulfed him.
 He stayed there on the couch until he passed out.

-Thankfully, for once, he couldn't recall the details of the dream, but he knew from the trembling of his hands, that it hadn't been a good one.
+Thankfully, for once, he couldn't recall the details of the dream, but he knew from the rapid pounding of his heart and the knot in his stomach, that it hadn't been a good one.

 Eyes still closed, Martin realized with a sudden start that he was lying in his and Vicky's bed.
 He couldn't remember having come back to the bedroom, but now after eight days of around the clock drinking, everything was beginning to get a little blurry.
 He jumped off the bed quickly, the motion causing his head to pound even worse than it already was.
 Shuddering, he reached over to grab a shirt and quickly threw it on.
 The warmth from the flannel didn't stop his shaking but then Martin knew it wasn't coming from being cold anyhow - it was from deep down inside him.